Last Updated on June 17, 2022

 Many farmers selling at farmers’ markets don’t use pesticides, though they choose not to pursue organic certification because of nuisance and expense.
 You may find that local organically-grown produce costs less than the conventionally-grown options in the supermarket.

-Have you made vegan chili before?
+Have you made vegetarian chili before?
 What are your favorite meatless meals?
 Share your ideas in the comments!

-Pin to save this vegan chili recipe for later!
+Pin to save this vegetarian chili recipe for later!